 T-Kea wrote her first book, Saved & Depression: A Suicide Survivor’s Journey Of Mental Health, Healing, & Faith to educate her community on mental health and encourage them to seek treatment.
 Her articles have been published on The Mighty, Urban Faith, Blavity, and 21 Ninety.
 Making a digital footprint, her articles have garnered over 60,000 views and encouraged individuals to seek treatment.

 In April 2018, T-Kea was appointed by the Governor's office to serve on Maryland's Behavioral Health Advisory Council.
 T-Kea participated as a cast member for This Is My Brave: Arlington Show, a storytelling show for those with mental and/or substance use disorders and went on to co-produce the fall, Arlington Show.
 She serves as an In Our Own Voice program leader for the National Alliance on Mental Illness (NAMI), the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.

-T-Kea earned a master's degree in public relations and corporate communications from Georgetown University, and a bachelor's degree in radio, television and film production from Howard University.
+T-Kea earned a master's degree in public relations and corporate communications from Georgetown University, and a bachelor's degree in communications and media from Howard University.